Skip to main content

 Because of the extended time you'll be spending away, the cost of snowbird insurance is typically more expensive than coverage for a conventional getaway.
 Expect to pay upwards of $500 for a policy – with the following factors contributing to your travel insurance quote:

-Pre-existing conditions – unfortunately, living with a pre-existing condition tends to increase your rate when it comes to travel insurance.
+Pre-existing conditions – Unfortunately, living with a pre-existing condition tends to increase your rate when it comes to travel insurance.

 Can you get snowbird insurance after leaving Canada?

 While some insurers still allow you to purchase coverage after you've taken off, it's always best to make sure you're adequately insured ahead of time.
 You could face restrictions, such as an inability to make a claim for the first 48 hours after purchasing your policy.
-And if you find yourself in a medical emergency during this time, you'll be facing all the bills on your own.
+And if you find yourself in a medical emergency during this time, you'll be dealing with all the bills on your own.

 COVID-19 and snowbird travel insurance